-Discretionary Income refers to the amount of income, excluding the active credits and loans, an individual or the household is left with after all the mandatory taxes and necessary expenses like food, rent, insurance, and more.
+We can define Discretionary Income as the amount of income, excluding the active credits and loans, an individual or the household is left with after all the mandatory taxes and necessary expenses like food, rent, insurance, and more.
 The government uses this discretionary income to calculate the repayment amount based on the number and the income of people living in the household.

-Poverty line definition - Since the loans are based according to the poverty guidelines, where the federal poverty level is a measure of income used by the U.S. government to determine who is eligible for subsidies, programs, and benefits.
+Poverty line definition - The poverty line is the minimum level of income deemed adequate in a particular country.
+The government of U.S. releases a poverty guideline for the 48 contiguous states and separately for the states of Alaska and Hawaii due to their higher cost of living.
+The loans are based according to the poverty guidelines, where the federal poverty level is a measure of income used by the U.S. government to determine who is eligible for subsidies, programs, and benefits.

 From the government’s view, your discretionary income comes down to two things: your adjusted gross income and the U.S. poverty guidelines for your family size.
 So basically it is your adjusted gross income minus the poverty guidelines.

 Disposable income vs Discretionary Income

 Optional salary and discretionary cash flow are terms regularly utilized conversely, however, they allude to various sorts of pay.
 Optional pay is gotten from discretionary cash flow, which squares with gross salary short expenses.
 Discretionary cash flow, as it were, is an individual's salary used to meet both fundamental and unnecessary costs.

 Optional pay is what is leftover from extra cash after the paid worker pays for lease/contract, transportation, sustenance, utilities, protection, and other fundamental expenses.
 For most purchasers, optional pay gets exhausted first when a compensation cut occurs.

 We define Disposable income as the amount of net income a household or individual has available to invest, save or spend after income taxes.
 It's calculated by subtracting income taxes from income.